saigecarter/DH110-22F-Demo/ASSIGNMENT03/README.md

 ### Observation Methods

-Active Participant Observation: During the interview, I interacted with the participant by asking them questions and recorded their answers.
+**Active Participant Observation**: During the interview, I interacted with the participant by asking them questions and recorded their answers.
 I learned more about the participant's background information.

-Overt-passive Participant Observation: During the activities, the participant was aware of my presence, and I was also the one to tell them what activities to perform.
+**Overt-passive Participant Observation**: During the activities, the participant was aware of my presence, and I was also the one to tell them what activities to perform.
 However, I was observing the participant's behaviors and was not actively participating in the activities.

 ### Interview Guide